Margaret Tudor: Margaret's coup

-In most essentials, Margaret remained an Englishwoman in attitude and outlook, and at root, she genuinely desired a better understanding between the land of her birth and her adopted home.
+In most essentials, Margaret remained an Englishwoman in attitude and outlook, and sought a better understanding between the land of her birth and her adopted home.
 Necessity demanded an alliance with Albany and the French faction, especially after the devastating border wars with England in the early 1520s.

 But no sooner was Albany off the scene than she set about organising a party of her own.
 In 1524, the Regent was finally removed from power in a simple but effective coup d'état.
-With Albany once more in France (where he was to die in 1536), Margaret, with the help of Arran and the Hamiltons, brought James, now 12 years old, from Stirling to Edinburgh.
-It was a bold and popular move.
+Albany wished that James would be kept at Stirling Castle.
+When he returned to France (where he was to die in 1536), Margaret, with the help of Arran and the Hamiltons, brought James, now 12 years old, from Stirling to Edinburgh.

 In August, Parliament declared the regency at an end, and James was elevated to full kingly powers.
 In practice, he would continue to be governed by others, his mother above all.
 When Beaton objected to the new arrangements, Margaret had him arrested and thrown into jail.
 In November, Parliament formally recognised Margaret as the chief councillor to the King.

 Margaret's alliance inevitably alienated other noble houses.
 Her situation was not eased when her brother, Henry VIII, allowed Angus to return to Scotland.
 Both of these factors were to some degree beyond her control.
 The most damaging move of all was not.
 She formed a new attachment, this time to Henry Stewart, a younger brother of Lord Avondale.

-Stewart was promoted to senior office, angering the Earl of Lennox, among others, who promptly entered into an alliance with her estranged husband.
+Stewart was promoted to senior office, angering the Earl of Lennox, among others, who promptly allied with her estranged husband.
 That same November, when Parliament confirmed Margaret's political office, her war with Angus descended into a murderous farce.
 When he arrived in Edinburgh with a large group of armed men, claiming his right to attend Parliament, she ordered cannons to be fired on him from both the Castle and Holyrood House.
 When the two English ambassadors present at court, Thomas Magnus and Roger Radclyff, objected that she should not attack her lawful husband she responded in anger, telling them to "go home and not meddle with Scottish matters".

 Angus withdrew for the time being, but under pressure from various sources, the Queen finally admitted him to the council of regency in February 1525.
 It was all the leverage he needed.
 Taking custody of James, he refused to give him up, exercising full power on his behalf for a period of three years.
-James' experience during this time left him with an abiding hatred of both the house of Douglas and the English.
+James' experience during this time left him with an abiding hatred of the house of Douglas.